Liposuction is an elective surgical procedure. It reshapes the body through the removal of excess body fat.

 Evaluate you as a candidate for liposuction:

-Ask about your medical history, illnesses, medications, drug allergies, and previous surgeriesYou may be asked to stop taking some medications (including herbal supplements) up to one week before the procedureDiscuss previous weight losses/gains and how they affected your bodyHave you identify the areas you would like to have suctionedTest your skin's elasticity (ability of the skin to stretch and return to normal)Estimate the amount of fat needed to be removed for best resultsDiscuss your ideal surgical outcome and body image versus realistic expectations
+Ask about your medical history, illnesses, medications, drug allergies, and previous surgeriesYou may be asked to stop taking some medications (including herbal supplements) up to 1 week before the procedureDiscuss previous weight losses/gains and how they affected your bodyHave you identify the areas you would like to have suctionedTest your skin's elasticity (ability of the skin to stretch and return to normal)Estimate the amount of fat needed to be removed for best resultsDiscuss your ideal surgical outcome and body image versus realistic expectations

 Determine your emotional stability—after surgery, some patients tend to become temporarily